embedly/embedly-python/README.rst

     >>> client.objectify('http://vimeo.com/18150336')
     <embedly.models.Url at 0x10223d950>

-The above functions all take the same arguements, a URL or a list of URLs and keyword arguments that correspond to Embedly's `query arguments
+The above functions all take the same arguments, a URL or a list of URLs and keyword arguments that correspond to Embedly's `query arguments
 <http://embed.ly/docs/endpoints/arguments>`_.
 Here is an example::